CORRIGAN & CORRIGAN

 Any personal data that a client provides to us will be treated with the highest standards of security and confidentiality and handled in accordance with the General Data Protection Regulation

-We have systems in place in order to protect clients personal data.
-E-mails sent from our offices to domains utilising TLS are automatically encrypted.
-When sending sensitive data to a domain not TLS enabled, those e-mails are password protected.
-Staff with office mobile phones are restricted to using encrypted iPhones.
-Devices such as Blackberrys are not used for e-mail and are not linked to the office systems for data security purposes.
+We have systems in place to protect clients’ personal data.
+We have mandatory TLS enabled for emails.
+When emailing sensitive data it is password protected.
+Staff with office mobile phones are restricted to using encrypted devices.
 Our offices are accessed via a secure door with a pass code protected keypad.
 Only office personnel are permitted beyond reception and the access to our offices is CCTV monitored.

 Our computers and laptops are password protected and documentation of a sensitive nature when being transferred to other parties such as Counsel, are delivered by registered post or by courier in tamper proof envelopes.

 All of our personnel are fully aware of their obligations in terms of data protection and the GDPR.
 All office information is treated with the utmost confidence by our personnel.

 Any files which are archived off site are archived in a secure facility with a reputable company with whom we have a Data Processing Agreement in place.

 Under Data Protection Legislation we are required to implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk presented in processing data for our clients.
 Such measures can include an ongoing review of our processing systems and services by the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident and a process for regularly testing, accessing and evaluating the effectiveness of technical and organisational measures in order to secure the processing of personal data for our clients.